tianfang96/tianfang96.github.io/_pages/about.md

 News
 ----------
+- [04/2025] I will be joining the Department of Computer Science at University of Massachusetts Boston as an Assistant Professor starting Fall 2025.
 - [11/2024] I will be on the job market in the 2024-2025 cycle.
 Please feel free to reach out!
 - [11/2024] Our work on backdoor attacks against voice assistant systems **'Inaudible Backdoor Attack via Stealthy Frequency Trigger Injection in Audio Spectrogram'** will appear in ACM MobiCom 2024.
 See you in Washington D.C.!
 - [10/2024] Our work on AR/VR user authentication via viseme profiling **'SAFARI: Speech-Associated Facial Authentication for AR/VR Settings via Robust VIbration Signatures'** will appear in ACM CCS 2024.
 See you in Salt Lake City!